apachish/shop/README.md

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:
+#config
+Directory Permissions
+After installing Laravel, you may need to configure some permissions.
+Directories within the  storage and the bootstrap/cache directories should be writable by your web server or Laravel will not run.
+If you are using the Homestead virtual machine, these permissions should already be set.

+Application Key
+The next thing you should do after installing Laravel is set your application key to a random string.
+If you installed Laravel via Composer or the Laravel installer, this key has already been set for you by the php artisan key:generate command.

+Typically, this string should be 32 characters long.
+The key can be set in the .env environment file.
+If you have not renamed the .env.example file to .env, you should do that now.
+If the application key is not set, your user sessions and other encrypted data will not be secure!

 #phpstorm for laravel
 Use the link's github below to know the functions's laravel to phpstorm